 - Stop applying fake tan 7-10 days before your session and make sure all tan residue has been removed

 - Do not take Ibuprofen 48 hours before your laser session

+As you can see there are a number of reasons why it is so important to shave before your session of laser hair removal.
 If you are unsure about any aspects of shaving throughout your course of treatment please contact us for advice, our team of laser hair removal specialists are on hand to answer any of your questions.